Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Conclusions

-While we acknowledge that many of our ``best-case-scenarios'' required simulating idealized PTAs well beyond our current experimental capabilities, timing and pulsar measurements will continue to improve~\citep{Lam_2018}, and we do see a lot of potential for future studies that could be made possible from the Fresnel timing regimes.
-For example, seeing the direct impact that PTA size has on parameter estimation hopefully offers strong motivation to actively search for and include more distant pulsars with higher precision distance measurements in our current PTAs.
-Finally, we reiterate here that in this work we have explicitly assumed a flat static universe for the sake of simplicity and to help isolate the measurement of the distance parameter $R$ (see assumption~\ref{as:empty}).
-More generally, for an expanding universe the fully generalized Fresnel frequency evolution model contains both a luminosity and a comoving distance parameter.
-We will explore this generalized model in much greater detail in a follow-up study to this paper, and the intriguing cosmological implications that the Fresnel regime may offer to future PTAs.
+Finally, we reiterate here that in this work, we have explicitly assumed a flat static universe for the sake of simplicity and to help isolate the measurement of the distance parameter $R$ [see assumption~\ref{as:empty}].
+More generally, for an expanding universe, the fully generalized Fresnel frequency evolution model contains both a luminosity and a comoving distance parameter.
+We will explore this generalized model in greater detail in a follow-up study to this paper and the intriguing cosmological implications that the Fresnel regime may offer to future PTAs.